insanum/votl/README.md

                                                                    *votl-html*
 HTML~

-A votl file can easily be exported to HTML using the ',,W' command.
+A votl file can easily be exported to HTML using the '\\W' command.
 This export utilizes the Vim builtin |TOhtml| exporter.
 The final HTML will look exactly like the outline text in your terminal with all folds unfolded.